Who we are.

 She has since become an internationally published author and teaches a body of work that helps people address the trauma of their own domestication.
 She is wildly passionate about animals, nature, and helping at-risk teens, and her future dreams include creating a wilderness-based transitional living program for girls who have aged out of the foster care system.
 Ren currently volunteers as a CASA and is thrilled to be joining the Y.E.S. team!

-Rebecca Super, Visitation Program Coordinator
+Rebecca Super, Visitation Program Manager

 Rebecca joined our team in June 2020.
 She has extensive experience working in social services including previous work as a Visit Supervisor.